 Yes, you will have to clean the stove, I admit that, but unless you eat right out of the carton, the rest of the dishes should be about the same.

 I always use white vermouth in place of white wines.
-White vermouth is not only more consistent in its flavor, it’s cheap.
+White vermouth is not only more consistent in its flavor, but it’s also cheap.
 You can get a bottle of vermouth for about $4.00.
 A wine sold at that price is not something you necessarily want to consume…and let’s not cook with anything we wouldn’t drink.
 And that means NO COOKING WINE!
 If it says cooking wine on the label, throw it out right now, this second!
 If you don’t drink alcohol, no problem.
 The alcohol cooks off and vermouth keeps for about forever in your refrigerator…so save it for the next time you need it.

 Once your stir-fry is ready, serve it over some steamed rice.
 Making fresh rice takes about 20 minutes, but there are many instant and frozen kinds of rice out there anymore, you can have the rice done in 5 minutes.